 Introduction by Sarah Tomlinson:

 Marta and her sister Chiara were such lovely young women to watch growing up.
-Reading her story and seeing the wonderful influence her host family had on her really is one of my favourite stories.
+Reading this letter and seeing the wonderful influence her host family had on her really is one of my favourite stories.
 It is such an important part of our student’s time here and we are very careful about choosing families.
-My mum always said she would never put a student where she wouldn’t put her own child and now that it is my job to visit our families I have to say I feel exactly the same way!
-You can read more about how we choose our homes in Exeter here How We Care For You
+My mum always said she would never put a student where she wouldn’t put her own child.
+Now that it is my job to visit our families I have to say I feel exactly the same way!
+You can read more about how we choose our homes in Exeter here

 Thank you so much Marta for writing this story for our blog